EarthToAbigail/WannaKnow/README.md

 implements many functionalities offered by UNIX command line tools such as: ps, top, lsof, netstat, ifconfig, who, df, kill, free, nice, ionice, iostat, iotop, uptime, pidof, tty, taskset, pmap.

-This amazing library created by ''''' allows for the use of network utilities through python.
+This amazing library, created by [Giampaolo Rodola](http://grodola.blogspot.com/p/about.html) (@giampaolo), allows for the use of network utilities through python.
 Only issue, some of these utilities need root permissions to run so in the case of WannaKnow, the app must be run with superuser permissions (at least on recent versions of MacOs) in order to access the information.

-To know more about the psutil library, you can refer to the documentation.
+To know more about the psutil library, you can refer to the [documentation](http://psutil.readthedocs.io/en/latest/#about).

 ### (n)curses